 OPC Registration Procedure in India

-- Minimum and Maximum of one member.
+- Minimum and maximum of one member.

 - Consent of the nominee should be obtained in Form INC-3.

-- DSC of the proposed director.
+- Digital signature certificate (DSC) of the proposed director.

 Process of registration of an OPC in India

 - Apply for DSC

 The first step is to place an application for obtaining the DSC of the proposed director by submitting valid ID proofs, email, and contact.